-Fort Collins Police Services offers free training and volunteer opportunities for citizens over 21 years old through the Auxiliary Police Officer program (under 21?
+Fort Collins Police Services offers free training and volunteer opportunities for citizens over 21 years old through the Reserve Community Service Officer program (under 21?
 See below).

-Auxiliary Police Officers are civilian volunteers who have an interest in law enforcement and assist Fort Collins Police by providing services to the community in those areas that do not require the attention of a sworn officer.
-Auxiliary Officers not only work side by side with patrol officers to assist with their duties but also give presentations on crime prevention, conduct traffic control during events, provide security to crime scenes, conduct surveillance, and give tours of the police station.
-Auxiliary Officers are required to attend regular training sessions and meetings.
+Reserve CSOs are civilian volunteers who have an interest in law enforcement.
+They assist Fort Collins Police in many areas of law enforcement by working closely with officers, detectives, and specialty units.
+Reserve CSOs not only work side by side with officers but also give presentations on crime prevention, conduct traffic control and patrols during events, provide security to crime scenes, and conduct surveillance.
+Reserve CSOs are required to attend regular training sessions and meetings.

-Members of the community are encouraged to join the Department's Police Auxiliary Unit.
+Members of the community are encouraged to join the Department's Reserve Community Service Officer Unit.
 Ongoing training and all uniforms and equipment are furnished by Fort Collins Police Services.

 Under 21 years old and at least 15?
 We have the program for you!
 The Fort Collins Police Explorer program offers similar training and opportunities for younger people interested in law enforcement.
 Read more about becoming a Police Explorer.

 For further information on either of these exciting programs, please contact Community Service Officer Supervisor, Angeline Allen, email@example.com.